-Looking back, over these past five years I’ve accomplished some pretty great things.
+Looking back, over these past few years I’ve accomplished some pretty great things.
 And I have manifested opportunities to share my truth, to give a reason for the light in my soul.

 At least, that’s what Mr. Hyde tells me sometimes.